JFFail/Blog/about.md

 permalink: /about/
 ---

 My name is John.
+I work on the Messaging And Directory Services (MADS) team.
 I'm a full-time computer nerd working as a sysadmin.
 In the office I'm mainly involved in Windows-centric administration managing Active Directory, DNS, and DHCP.
 I also adminster Office 365 and work closely with SSO for SaaS applications back to Azure AD.
 Then I mess around a little bit with SaaS applications like Google Apps.

 In my free time I focus heavily on FOSS and the Unix/Linux world.
 I started using Linux personally in 2006 and never looked back.
 I'm a huge fan of CLIs, and I firmly believe that Vim is the one true editor.
 After struggling to learn it, I can't believe how much slower I am now on any editor which relies on the arrow keys.